Home > Analyses > Real Estate > Realty Income Corporation

 Revenue by Segment

-This pie chart illustrates Realty Income Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting the contributions from its Industrial and Retail segments.
+The pie chart illustrates Realty Income Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting key drivers in industrial and retail operations.

 Key Products & Brands